MCT Virtual Exchange 2020 kicked off Friday, November 6 with a trio of sessions that drew rave reviews.

 “It’s easy when its sunshine and rainbows.
 You can be caught in a whirlwind when rates move, and MCT helps you stay optimal.
 MCT was there to walk clients through what was happening.” – Dan Sugg, Chief Mortgage Lending Officer, Michigan First Credit Union

-Aaron Bunn was impressed with BAM Marketplace, illustrating how the platform “helped with overwhelming volume, making it easier facilitate selling loans.
+Aaron Bunn was impressed with MCT Marketplace, illustrating how the platform “helped with overwhelming volume, making it easier facilitate selling loans.
 A true ‘gamechanger’ for the business after aggregators pulled out of certain products.
 Mr. Sugg summed it up nicely, saying “It’s easy when its sunshine and rainbows.
 You can be caught in a whirlwind when rates move, and MCT helps you stay optimal.
 MCT was there to walk clients through what was happening.”

 Week 2 Cocktails & Networking Hour